Sustainability

 Installing solar power generation systems

-Solar power generation systems have been installed in some buildings at Fuji Toyota Plant's part processing factory, EDEC LINSEY SYSTEM, and Fasford Technology.
-The solar power generation systems have a total power generation capacity of 1,049 kw, and can reduce CO₂ emissions by approximately 545 tons per year.
+In addition to Fuji Toyota Plant's part processing factory, EDEC LINSEY SYSTEM, and Fasford Technology, solar power generation systems have begun operating in some buildings at Fuji Okazaki Plant from September 2024.
+The annual power generation is 1,594,000 Kwh, which can reduce CO2 emissions by approximately 670 tons per year.

 the machinery processing factory in Toyota Plant